-Research is beginning to uncover the impact of Alzheimer’s disease among Hispanics.
-According to the Alzheimer’s Association 2010 Alzheimer’s Disease Facts and Figures report, Hispanics are about 1.5 more times more likely to develop Alzheimer’s disease than whites.
+Research is beginning to uncover the impact of Alzheimer's disease among Hispanics.
+According to the Alzheimer's Association 2010 Alzheimer's Disease Facts and Figures report, Hispanics are about one and one-half times as likely to have Alzheimer's or other dementias as older whites.

-- Hispanics have a higher rate of Alzheimer's than whites to have Alzheimer's and dementia but are less likely than whites to have a diagnosis.
+- Hispanics have a higher rate of Alzheimer's than whites to have Alzheimer's and dementia.

 - Hispanics/Latinos face a higher risk of Alzheimer's disease and other dementias because (like the general population in the United States) they are living longer but have higher rates of cardiovascular risk factors.

 - Risk factors for vascular disease — mainly diabetes, high blood pressure and high cholesterol — may also be risk factors for Alzheimer's and stroke-related dementia.
 Latinos in the United States have higher rates of diabetes, putting them at greater risk for developing Alzheimer's.